fergald/docs/explainers/permissions-policy-unload.md

 We believe that the danger posed by embedders maliciously disabling unload handlers in iframes is minimal and not in the same class as an ability to disable other APIs.
+Meanwhile conscientious sites are unable to safeguard their work to improve performance for users with BFCache.

 ## Frequently Asked Questions